In-Context Compositional Q-Learning for Offline Reinforcement Learning: Related Work

-\textbf{In-context Learning in RL.} Recent work has applied Transformers to offline RL, using sequence modeling to learn return-conditioned policies \citep{zhao2025unveilingmarkovheadspretrained}.
-For example, Decision Transformer \citep{DBLP:conf/nips/ChenLRLGLASM21} and Gato \citep{DBLP:journals/tmlr/ReedZPCNBGSKSEBREHCHVBF22} treat trajectories as sequences, while replay-based in-context RL \citep{DBLP:conf/nips/ChenLRLGLASM21,DBLP:journals/tmlr/ReedZPCNBGSKSEBREHCHVBF22} uses Transformers for behavior cloning and reward learning.
-These approaches leverage the ability of pre-trained Transformers to adapt via prompt conditioning or in-context learning.
-In-context learning has shown both strong theoretical foundation \citep{DBLP:conf/icml/OswaldNRSMZV23,DBLP:conf/icml/ShenMK24,DBLP:conf/iclr/WangBDZ25} and empirical performance across tasks \citep{DBLP:conf/iclr/Hollmann0EH23,DBLP:conf/iclr/MicheliAF23} and is increasingly studied in supervised settings \citep{DBLP:conf/iclr/LaskinWOPSSSHFB23,DBLP:conf/nips/0002XPCFNB23,DBLP:journals/corr/abs-2406-05064}. \citep{DBLP:conf/iclr/LaskinWOPSSSHFB23} proposes Algorithm Distillation (\texttt{AD}) to mimic the data collection policy, but it is constrained by the quality of the original algorithm. \texttt{DPT} \citep{DBLP:conf/nips/0002XPCFNB23} improves regret in contextual bandits via in-context learning, but assumes access to optimal actions, which is often unrealistic in offline RL. \texttt{PreDeToR} \citep{DBLP:journals/corr/abs-2406-05064} adds reward prediction to decision transformers, yet still focuses on action generation.
-While these approaches focus on directly generating actions or policies from trajectories, they do not explicitly target value estimation, \xqs{which are out of our research scope.
-Hence, we will not include these methods as our baselines.} While recent works have explored Transformers in offline RL primarily for trajectory modeling or return-conditioned generation \citep{DBLP:conf/nips/ChenLRLGLASM21,DBLP:conf/iclr/LaskinWOPSSSHFB23,DBLP:journals/corr/abs-2406-05064} , we instead focus on using linear attention as a tool for in-context value learning.
-Our results suggest that linear attention, when applied for local Q-function estimation, offers strong performance and generalization benefits.
-To our knowledge, this is the first work to demonstrate such potential of linear attention for compositional value-based offline RL.
+\textbf{In-context Learning in RL.} Recent work has applied Transformers to offline RL, often through sequence modeling for return-conditioned policy learning \citep{zhao2025unveiling}.
+For example, Decision Transformer \citep{chen2021decision} and Gato \citep{DBLP:journals/tmlr/ReedZPCNBGSKSEBREHCHVBF22} treat trajectories as sequences, while replay-based in-context RL \citep{chen2021decision,DBLP:journals/tmlr/ReedZPCNBGSKSEBREHCHVBF22} uses Transformers for behavior cloning and reward learning.
+These approaches leverage the ability of pre-trained Transformers to adapt through prompt conditioning or in-context learning.
+In-context learning has both a strong theoretical foundation \citep{DBLP:conf/icml/OswaldNRSMZV23,DBLP:conf/icml/ShenMK24,DBLP:conf/iclr/WangBDZ25} and strong empirical performance across tasks \citep{DBLP:conf/iclr/Hollmann0EH23,DBLP:conf/iclr/MicheliAF23}, and it is increasingly studied in supervised settings \citep{DBLP:conf/iclr/LaskinWOPSSSHFB23,DBLP:conf/nips/0002XPCFNB23,DBLP:journals/corr/abs-2406-05064}. \citep{DBLP:conf/iclr/LaskinWOPSSSHFB23} proposes Algorithm Distillation (\texttt{AD}) to mimic the data-collection policy, but this approach is constrained by the quality of the original algorithm. \texttt{DPT} \citep{DBLP:conf/nips/0002XPCFNB23} improves regret in contextual bandits through in-context learning, but it assumes access to optimal actions, which is often unrealistic in offline RL. \texttt{PreDeToR} \citep{DBLP:journals/corr/abs-2406-05064} adds reward prediction to Decision Transformer models, yet it still focuses on action generation.
+While these approaches focus on directly generating actions or policies from trajectories, they do not explicitly target value estimation, which is outside the scope of this paper.
+Therefore, we do not include these methods as baselines.
+Although recent work has explored Transformers in offline RL primarily for trajectory modeling or return-conditioned generation \citep{chen2021decision,DBLP:conf/iclr/LaskinWOPSSSHFB23,DBLP:journals/corr/abs-2406-05064}, we instead study linear attention as a tool for in-context value learning.
+Our results suggest that linear attention, when used for local Q-function estimation, provides strong performance and generalization benefits.
+To our knowledge, this is the first work to demonstrate the potential of linear attention for compositional value-based offline RL.